 I grew up in Orlando, FL, and lived in Los Angeles for 8 years, so it’s safe to say I’ve seen my share of palm trees.
 However, even though we’ve had a palm tree or two cut down, it didn’t cross my mind until recently if they can be used as firewood.
 So, I set out to learn more.
 Here’s what I found.

-Palm trees can be used as firewood, but they have a high-water content and quick burn-rate, so they don’t make great firewood.
-In fact, they’re botanically classified as a grass and not a tree.
-Because of this, cutting palm trees down with a chainsaw can burn through blades quickly.
+Palm trees can be be burned, but they have a high water content and quick burn rate, so they don’t make great firewood.
+For this reason, they create a lot of smoke and take a long time to dry out.
+Due to their grass-like structure, cutting palm trees down with a chainsaw can burn through blades quickly.

 So, while palm trees can be used as firewood, they’re really not great unless you dry them out well.
 Even then, it’s more like burning cardboard and not a good log.
 But what if you have some palm trees or palmwood laying around?
 Should you still use it?
 Let’s take a look.

 If you live on the coast, especially in the US, you might have access to extra palm trees and wood.
 If you haven’t tried burning them yet, you might not know what to expect or if they’re even flammable.
 Well, after some research, I found the answer.

 Palm trees are flammable but they take a while to burn, especially if they were recently cut.
 The high fiber and water content slow down the combustion of the wood.
 If it’s properly dried, it can be used as a good fire-starter.

 Palm trees get their thickness by compacting grass layers, making them a type of woody herb more than anything else (notice that there aren’t any rings in the “tree” trunk, pictured at the top of the post).